ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/cookie_secret_proxy_auth_token.md

 ## Create the Cookie Secret

-To create the cookie secret file:
+To create the cookie secret file, log onto the JupyterHub server and issue the following commands:

 ```text
 $ cd /srv